India’s Herbal Beverage Boom: Advanced Ayurvedic Drink Formulation for Gen Z Wellness

 Companies are now growing herbs like tulsi, brahmi, and mint in indoor farms, without using pesticides.
 This way, they use less land and still grow healthy, nutrient-rich plants all year round.

-Real Formulation Strategy: How to Create a Market-Ready Ayurvedic Drink
+Real Formulation Strategy: How To Create A Market-Ready Ayurvedic Drink

 To create a commercially successful Ayurvedic beverage formulation for Gen Z, your formulation must meet functional, sensory, and emotional benchmarks: